-12. Now you may be thinking that it is all well and good having a web server running on a device, sitting somewhere on the Internet but you probably want to use the device for controlling something - in its simplest form by switching something on or off.
-Using a relay this could be something quite powerful which can also have really useful benefits; imagine browsing to your device and commanding it to open the blinds or turn on the lawn sprinkler...the list of possibilities is almost endless...
-Look at the simulated AVR32 and imagine that you have connected your lawn sprinkler to the output Port PB29.
-Presently it is at the state input '1' [signified by '^'], the default state when the software starts since there is a pull-up in the device.
-Now click on the link menu page to "Open an I/O window" - it is shown in the following screen shot.
-Notice that the port PB29 is being displayed as an input and its digital value as active ('1') in its check box.
+11. Now you may be thinking that it is all well and good having a web server running on a device, sitting somewhere on the Internet but you probably want to use the device for controlling something - in its simplest form by switching something on or off.
+Using a relay this could be something quite powerful which can also have really useful benefits; imagine browsing to your device and commanding it to open the blinds or turn on the lawn sprinkler...the list is endless...

+Look at the simulated M5223X and imagine that you have connected your lawn sprinkler to the output Port TC2.
+Presently it is at the state input '0' [signified by 'v'], the default state when the software starts.
+Now click on the link to open an I/O window.
+Set TC3 to be an output, rather than an input and click on "Modify configuration".
+Afterwards set the port state to '1' by setting the third port value from the right and click on "Modify outputs".